The North Face Chimera 24 Review

 Because the hip belt is somewhat unnecessary on this pack (other than for keeping the pack stable while scrambling), we found it very easy to swing the bag off one shoulder, get to the stuff pockets, and put the bag back on.
 Doing this made exchanging layers or getting to our water filter for a fill-up a quick process.
 Few other packs in this review can match the Chimera's ease of access.

-The shoulder strap stretch pockets are similar to the one found on the Osprey Talon 22, but this pack really convinced us that you can't have too many stretch pockets on shoulder straps.
+The shoulder strap stretch pockets are similar to others that are designed to store small items, like bars or sunglasses, but this pack really convinced us that you can't have too many stretch pockets on shoulder straps.
 We liked storing bars in the larger of the two pockets, then stuffing the resulting trash in the smaller, lower pockets, both of which close up nicely.

 The only significant ease of use issue we ran into while testing the Chimera is its flimsy pole/axe carrying system.
 We frequently find ourselves wanting to carry hiking poles or a light glacier axe while traveling in the mountains, but the lightweight upper attachment that wraps around pole shafts or an axe handle didn't stay tight during bouncy running, jumping, and scrambling in the alpine.
-For a single very light pole, or a very short axe, the carrier might work alright, but we much preferred the security of axe/pole carriers like those on the REI Co-op Flash 22 or Osprey Stratos 34.
+For a single very light pole, or a very short axe, the carrier might work alright, but we much preferred the security of axe/pole carriers with burly, secure attachment points.

 The Chimera uses relatively thin fabric and a lot of mesh to save weight.
-As a result, it likely won't be as resistant to puncture or abrasion as a more burly pack like the REI Co-op Trail 25 or Osprey Stratos 34.
-It even lacks the double-walled construction of the REI Co-op Flash 22, which we appreciate when we start to crash through brush or rub against rocks on a climb.
+As a result, it likely won't be as resistant to puncture or abrasion as a more burly pack that uses thicker or double-walled material.
+It lacks the double-walled construction of some other lightweight packs, which we appreciate when we start to crash through brush or rub against rocks on a climb.

 In our rain testing, the Chimera performed surprisingly well.
 Even after our field testing, the DWR finish on the fabric shed rain well, and the main compartment was only slightly wet from water getting in through the zipper.
 While a rain cover likely wouldn't work on this soft-framed pack, internal pack liners would work well to keep gear dry.
-However, you likely wouldn't need to worry about rain getting in during a light shower, similar to the Osprey Talon 22 or REI Trail 25.
+However, you likely wouldn't need to worry about rain getting in during a light shower.

-Similar to the Mountain Hardwear Scrambler 35, the water-resistant fabrics on The North Face Chimera 24 dry fast and don't soak up much water.
+Similar to other water-resistant daypacks, the water-resistant fabrics on The North Face Chimera 24 dry fast and don't soak up much water.
 We really like this feature for getting through short rainstorms.

 Unless you think the running-specific features of this pack are worth it, the similarly ultralight REI Co-op Flash 22 is a much better deal than The North Face Chimera 24.
 For the price, you're getting some innovative features, and a design found on few other packs on the market.